 So, how exactly is demodectic mange diagnosed?
-As an average pet owner, chances are pretty good that you will not be able to tell the difference between sarcoptic and demodectic forms.
-All you are going to see is that your dog is losing fur, is covered in scaly skin, and has open sores.
+As an average pet owner, chances are pretty good that you will not be able to tell the difference between sarcoptic and demodectic forms of mange.
+All you are going to see is that your dog is losing fur, is covered in scaly skin, and may have open sores.

 Skin Scrapings and Microscopic Examination

 Your veterinarian will do a skin scraping to determine the exact cause of fur loss.
 Essentially, your vet is going to gently scrape the dog's skin at different locations throughout the body.
 They will then create a slide and check for mites under a microscope.
 In the case of demodectic mange, a large number of mites will typically be present on the slide.
 The skin scraping will then be completed several times throughout the treatment process to ensure that the treatment is working.

 The pinnal-pedal reflex test is sometimes used to identify the presence of mange by lightly touching the ear of the dog.
 If the dog has mites in its skin or ears, the dog will move its foot in a scratching motion.
 However, this test will also be positive for ear mites, and it cannot determine which type of mite is present.

 Veterinary medicine has come a long way in the last few years.
 Just a few decades ago, dogs with the generalized form were considered untreatable.
 While it is true that some dogs have spontaneously healed from both localized and generalized mange, it should not be expected.
 The best thing that can be done for a dog with either form is to take them to a veterinarian and for the veterinarian to set up a treatment plan for the dog.

 Treatments for Localized Mange